 3.2 Effect of chemical insecticides in combination with suitable wetting agents on 2nd instar nymphs of mango mealybug in the laboratory

 The data pertaining to the mortality percentage of the second instar of the mango mealy bug at different hours of post-treatment interval are shown in Table 2.
-The results reveal significant differences among treatments.
-Table 2 reveals that although treatment T2 showed the highest overall mortality rate across different application hours, it yielded statistically similar results to treatments T1, T5, T4, T7, and T8.
+The results indicate significant differences among the treatments.
+Although treatment T2 recorded the highest overall mortality rate across different application hours, it effectiveness was statistically comparable to treatments T1, T5, T4, T7, and T8.
 Conversely, these treatments showed statistically different results compared to T9, which exhibited the lowest control of second instar nymphs, followed by T3 and T6 with 71.00 and 80.67 mealybug nymphs after 48 hours of application.
 Initially, T8 controlled the maximum number of nymphs at 89.33, while T9, T3, and T6 showed the lowest mortality after 12 hours of application.
 Subsequently, these treatments resulted in satisfactory numbers of nymphal mortality at 24 and 36 hours of insecticide application.
 The result supports the findings of Karar et al. (2009), Abbas et al. (2009), and Syed et al. (2012) found that profenofos showed maximum percent mortality of the 2nd instar mango mealybug.

 Table 2.
 Mortality rate of second instar nymph of mealybug at different hour of insecticide application at different combination